getvictor/website/content/posts/readable-code/index.md

 ## Make bigger improvements to your codebase with evolutionary architecture

-In the following article, we will
+In the following article, we
 [discuss how to make bigger improvements to your codebase with evolutionary architecture](../scaling-codebase-evolutionary-architecture).

 ## Further reading